Merced River: History

-The California Gold Rush in the 1850s saw gradually increasing mining in Merced Canyon and Yosemite Valley.
-Many Native Americans in the area revolted, leading to conflicts between miners and the Ahwahnechee.
-In 1851 the Mariposa Battalion was formed to drive the remaining Ahwahnechee out of the valley into reservations.
+The California Gold Rush in the 1850s brought increasing mining activity to Merced Canyon and Yosemite Valley.
+Many Native Americans in the area revolted, leading to armed conflict between miners and the Ahwahnechee.
+In 1851, the Mariposa Battalion was formed to drive the remaining Ahwahnechee out of the valley into reservations.
 The Battalion fought an Ahwahnechee group led by Chief Tenaya over the South Fork of the Merced River.
-Eventually, they succeeded in driving most of the Indians out of the Yosemite Valley, first into a reservation near Fresno.
-Following the gold rush, the Ahwahnechee were allowed back into Yosemite Valley, but further incidents prompted a second battalion to drive them out, this time to the Mono Lake area.
-Many place names in the valley have their origin from the Mariposa Battalion.
+They succeeded in removing most of the Ahwahnechee from Yosemite Valley, first to a reservation near Fresno.
+Following the Gold Rush, the Ahwahnechee were allowed to return, but further incidents prompted a second battalion to drive them out again, this time to the Mono Lake area.

-Even before the establishment of Yosemite National Park, tourists began to travel into the Merced Canyon and Yosemite Valley as early as 1855.
-The first roads were constructed into Yosemite Valley in the 1870s.
-The first was Coulterville Road, followed by Big Oak Flat Road, a trading route from Stockton to Merced Canyon.
-Environmental movements led by John Muir and Robert Underwood Johnson convinced the U.S. Congress to establish Yosemite National Park in 1890.
-With the creation of the national park tourism to the Valley and the Merced River increased significantly, leading to many other roads being built throughout the upper Merced River watershed.
-Other national forests protecting more of the Merced River upper basin followed, including Sierra National Forest and Stanislaus National Forest.
+Even before the establishment of Yosemite National Park, tourists began traveling into Merced Canyon and Yosemite Valley as early as 1855.
+The first roads into Yosemite Valley were built in the 1870s.
+The first was the Coulterville Road, originating at Coulterville, followed by the Big Oak Flat Road, a trading route from Stockton to Merced Canyon.
+Environmental advocacy led by John Muir and Robert Underwood Johnson convinced the U.S. Congress to establish Yosemite National Park in 1890.